 Enter Canary (read my full review here!), another company with big plans for the smart home market.
 It offers a slightly boxy unit that packs in a range of sensors and features to try and make itself more than just a webcam.ome insurance, which could be a good reason to get one.

-Both are static units, placed where you leave them, which increasingly leaves users either wanting something more mobile, or forcing them to buy multiple units, for example Canary offers a two pack saving about $20.
+Both are static units, placed where you leave them, which increasingly leaves users either wanting something more mobile, or forcing them to buy multiple units, for example Canary offers a two pack saving.

 Continue reading for the full analysis…

 - 1 Key Features of Both Smart Cams to Consider

 - 2 Pros and Cons – Things to Like (or Not)

 - 4 Final Recommendation – Nest Cam or Canary Security Camera?

 Key Features of Both Smart Cams to Consider

 Canary Smart Cam